galatolofederico/slope/README.md

 The entire project was realized for an university exam, so it **is not** complete or usable in real life.

-I've developed too a super-simple compiler(that compiles in bytecode) for a waek-typed scripting language.
+I've developed too a super-simple compiler(that compiles in bytecode) for a weak-typed scripting language.

 ## Install